tigerfarm/arduino/Altair101/README.md

 };
 ````

+Add routines to process operational instructions:
++ Jump, halt, NOP.

 Test board to run programs:
 + Nano
++ Button to STOP programs.
++ Button to RUN programs.
-+ Button: to STEP through a program, one program instruction at a time.
++ Button to STEP through a program, one program instruction at a time.
-+ Button: to RUN programs.
-+ Button: to STOP programs.
 + Add a WAIT LED.
 + The WAIT LED is on when a program is not running.
 + The WAIT LED is off when a program is running.
 + The WAIT LED remains on when stepping through a program.

-Add the operational instructions,
-+ Jump, halt, NOP.

 I used the [Altair 8800 online simulator](https://s2js.com/altair/sim.html)
 to enter and run sample programs.